 inverse problems in biomedical imaging, tomography, diffuse optical tomography, biomedical optics, free space optical communications, ultrasonics, statistical pattern recognition theory and application

 The following is a selection of recent publications in Scopus.
-Birsen Yazici has 200 indexed publications in the subjects of Computer Science, Engineering, and Mathematics.
+Birsen Yazici has 205 indexed publications in the subjects of Computer Science, Engineering, Physics and Astronomy.